The latest predictions for 2017 Spring’s forecast is warmer than usual… http://huff.to/2mLudSS

 - Check Your Lawn Mower.
 At this point you are probably a few weeks away from starting your mower for the first time.
 Now is a perfect time to sharpen the blades, replace spark plugs and check the oil and air filters.
 If you need to take it to the shop, do it as soon as possible before they get really busy and that first mowing is delayed because you are waiting for your lawn mower to be serviced.

-- Check your Garden Hose & Sprinkler.
+- Check Your Garden Hose & Sprinkler.
 Although it’s further off, before you know it, you’ll need to water either your lawn or garden to help new plants get a healthy start.
 When the time comes to turn on those outside taps, take some time to inspect your hoses and/or sprinkler system.
 Make sure your water lines are in good working order.
 Also check to make sure your sprinklers are delivering a proper pattern and are not leaking.
-Whether you’ve over seeded your lawn, or planted new shrubs or flowers in your garden, a working hose and sprinkler with no leaks will ensure a trusted an efficient water supply is available if required.
+Whether you’ve over seeded your lawn, or planted new shrubs or flowers in your garden, a working hose and sprinkler with no leaks will ensure a trusted and efficient water supply is available if required.

 - Organize Shed/Garage.
 Taking time to re-organize and clean the storage area where you keep your lawn and garden equipment always makes spring chores go much smoother.
 Empty everything out sweep/hose off and clean all walls, floors and shelves.
 Now, as you start to put everything back, decide what you need and what can be sold, thrown out or donated to charity.
 The less junk you have in the way during the season, the easier it will be to access things.